Facing Insurance Pushback After a Work Injury? A Workers’ Compensation Lawyer Can Step In

 What Are Common Types Of Workers’ Compensation Injuries

-There are various types of work-related injuries that are typically covered under workers’ compensation insurance.
+There are various types of work-related injuries that are typically covered under workers’ compensation coverage.
 These include:

 - Amputations; these commonly occur in factories and industrial settings;